- The Amazon

 What to see in Brazil

 Every year, thousands flock to the world-famous Carnival in Rio, when the entire city is awash in parties, parades, music and dancing.
-Rio also features the iconic Christ the Redeemer statue, which is one of the seven marvels of the modern world, and the architectural wonder Samba City.
+Rio also features the iconic Christ the Redeemer statue, which is one of the New7Wonders of the World, and the architectural wonder that is Samba City.
 The mild climate of the major cities makes them an attractive destination all year round, with the coastal areas being even warmer and suited to year-round sunbathing.
-Brazil's major cities are known for their wild nightlife, with enough bars, clubs, dance halls, and parties to satisfy even the most hedonistic visitor.
+Brazil's major cities are known for their wild nightlife, with enough bars, clubs and parties to satisfy even the most hedonistic revellers.

-Brazil's beaches are just as famous, with several (Ipanema and Copacabana) immortalised in song.
+Brazil's beaches are just as famous, with spots such as Ipanema and Copacabana immortalised in song and pop culture.
 There are several well-known nude beaches, including one in the relaxed town of Pinho.
 The southern beaches, including Praia Do Rosa, offer big waves that attract top surfers from all over the world between April and November.
-There are also many popular scuba diving spots that boast beautiful coral reefs, volcanic islands, caves, and shipwrecks.
+There are also many popular scuba diving spots that boast beautiful coral reefs, volcanic islands, caves and shipwrecks.

-Brazil is a huge country, with an area larger than the continental United States, and over half of that is rainforest.
-The Amazon, the world's largest tropical rainforest, covers seven million square kilometres and is a wildlife and bird watching paradise, home to countless species of plants and animals you won't find in any other country.
+Brazil is a huge country, and over half of it is verdant rainforest.
+The Amazon, the world's largest tropical rainforest, covers a jaw-dropping seven million square kilometres and is a wildlife and bird watching paradise, home to countless species of plants and animals you won't find anywhere else on Earth.
 The pink dolphin, for example, is only found in the Amazon and its tributaries.
 You might also find jaguars, howler monkeys, sloths, toucans and anacondas, among many other creatures.

-Brazil's oceans are also teeming with amazing animals.
-Dolphin and whale watching are popular activities in places like Fernando de Noronha, and snorkelling in Bonito, which fittingly means 'beautiful', is a delight.
+The marine world off the coast of Brazil is no less wonderful.
+Dolphin and whale watching are popular in places such as Fernando de Noronha, and snorkelling in Bonito, which fittingly means 'beautiful', is an absolute delight.
 Praia do Forte and other beaches are also good places to witness the hatching of sea turtles.

-This peninsula and group of 365 islands (one for each day of the year) is a holiday playground that contains 2,000 beautiful beaches and a natural wonderland of mountains, forests, waterfalls,…
+This peninsula and group of islands is a holiday playground containing 2,000 beautiful beaches and a wonderland of mountains, forests, waterfalls, lakes and secret coves.
+Visitors can take…

-This famous Rio beach neighbourhood was just a small fishing village until a new highway built in the early 1900s brought crowds of visitors to these golden shores.
-The Copacabana Palace…
+This famous Rio beach neighbourhood was just a small fishing village until a new highway built in the early 1900s brought crowds of visitors to its golden shores.
+The Copacabana Palace Hotel…

-The distinctive statue of Christ the Redeemer, arms spread to welcome the world, is the symbol of Rio de Janeiro and one of the seven New Wonders of the Modern World.
-It rests on top of Rio de Janeiro's…
+The iconic statue of Christ the Redeemer, arms spread to welcome the world, is the world-famous symbol of Rio de Janeiro.
+It stands atop a mountain 2,330 feet (710m) above the beaches below, and is…

-The Rio Iguaçu begins its journey in the coastal mountains of Paraná and Santa Catarina, snaking west for 370 miles (600km) before it widens majestically, plunging and crashing…
+The Rio Iguaçu begins its journey in the coastal mountains of Paraná and Santa Catarina, snaking west for 370 miles (600km) before it widens and then plunges through…

-Immortalised in a popular song, 'The girl from Ipanema', this neighbourhood of Rio offers not only a legendary beach, but numerous excellent hotels, a bustling nightlife, sophisticated shopping opportunities,…
+Immortalised in song, this Rio neighbourhood offers a legendary beach, excellent hotels, a bustling nightlife, sophisticated shopping and quality restaurants, all within walking distance of each other.…

 Become our Brazil Travel Expert